Vandal Savage: Children

-Over the millennia, Savage has occasionally fathered children and has many descendants alive on earth.
+Over the millennia, Savage has occasionally fathered children and has many descendants alive on Earth.
 One such descendant is Roy Harper.
-Savage's more recent children who still live include: his daughter Scandal Savage (the only one of his children he considers his true heir) and Cliff DeWitt, who helps run the clandestine organization known as the Lab (which gave the Resurrection Man his powers).
+Savage's more recent children who still live include his daughter Scandal Savage (the only one of his children he considers his true heir) and Cliff DeWitt, who helps run the clandestine organization known as the Lab (which gave the Resurrection Man his powers).
 The demon Grendel, famously known for his role in the story of Beowulf, is also apparently a child of Vandal Savage.
 Grendel refers to Savage as "Cain", a reference to the first murderer in the Bible.

 The New 52 version of Vandal Savage also fathered Kassidy Sage, an FBI agent, and Angelo Bend, the villain known as the Angle Man.

 Other versions

 DC One Million

-In the crossover storyline DC One Million, a version of Vandal Savage was alive in a possible version of the 853rd century.
-This Savage was noticeably older than his 20th-century counterpart, his body no longer truly ageless.
-He also now had a much harder time healing his body, being unable to regrow or replace a lost eye.
+An older future version of Vandal Savage from the 853rd century appears in DC One Million.
+This Savage was noticeably older than his 20th-century counterpart and is no longer truly immortal.
 This version of Savage was later permanently killed by a nuclear explosion.

 Star Trek/Legion of Super-Heroes

-Savage appears in the Star Trek/Legion of Super-Heroes crossover, co-published by DC Comics and IDW Publishing in 2011.
-In the six-issue miniseries, the crew of the USS Enterprise join forces with the Legion of Super-Heroes after they are both accidentally thrown into an alternate timeline.
-The miniseries reveals that Vandal Savage and Flint, a mysterious immortal encountered by James T. Kirk and his crew, are actually parallel universe versions of the same person.
-While one version adopted the name Vandal Savage and dedicated himself to conquest, the other version adopted the name Flint and turned his life towards art and science.
+Vandal Savage appears in the Star Trek/Legion of Super-Heroes crossover, co-published by DC Comics and IDW Publishing in 2011.
+This version is a parallel universe version of Flint, a mysterious immortal previously encountered by James T. Kirk and his crew.
+In one timeline, Savage/Flint has adopted the name "Emperor Vandar the First", having somehow captured Q in the distant past and harnessed his power.
+When Kirk's senior staff and some of the Legion find themselves in Vandar's version of the 23rd century, they split into teams to confront Vandar in the present and find the source of his power in the past.
+Eventually, Brainiac 5 and Spock free Q and undo the timeline where Vandar became emperor of humanity.

 The Multiversity

-In Grant Morrison's 2014 miniseries The Multiversity, a version of Vandal Savage appeared who was not only immortal, but also an inter-dimensional pirate.
-This Savage operated on Earth-40, a world that resembled the 1930s but with greater technology, where the population was ruled over by pulp fiction-style villains.
-Along with his allies, Savage invades Earth-20, a counterpart to Earth-40 where pulp fiction-style heroes led by Doc Fate protect the population.
-Doc Fate's allies included a version of the Immortal Man, who in this reality was Anthro (an early Homo sapiens in the mainstream DC Universe).
+An alternate universe incarnation of Vandal Savage appears in Grant Morrison's 2014 miniseries The Multiversity.
+This version is an inter-dimensional pirate from Earth-40, a world resembling the 1930s and ruled by pulp fiction-style villains.